A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Abstract

 \section{Abstract}

-{ Recently, innovative adaptations of the Ritz Method incorporating deep learning have been developed, known as the Deep Ritz Method.
-This approach employs a neural network as the test function for variational problems.
+{ Recently, innovative adaptations of the Ritz method incorporating deep learning have been developed, known as the Deep Ritz Method.
+This approach employs a neural network as the trial function for variational problems.
 However, the neural network does not inherently satisfy the boundary conditions of the variational problem.
+To address this issue, the Deep Ritz Method introduces a penalty term into the functional, which is strongly dependent on hyperparameters and may lead to misleading results during the optimization process.

+In this work, we propose an ansatz that inherently satisfies the boundary conditions of the variational problem, thereby eliminating the need for penalty terms.
+A key contribution of this study is that all supporting theorems and corollaries are established in Sobolev norms, which constitute the natural framework for variational problems, as the functional depends explicitly on the solution and its derivatives.
+This provides a rigorous justification for the expressiveness and admissibility of the proposed ansatz within the Ritz method.

-To resolve this issue, the Deep Ritz Method introduces a penalty term into the functional of the variational problem, which can lead to misleading results during the optimization process.
-In this work, an ansatz is proposed that inherently satisfies the boundary conditions of the variational problem.
-The results demonstrate that the proposed ansatz not only eliminates misleading outcomes but also reduces complexity while maintaining accuracy, showcasing its practical effectiveness in addressing variational problems.}
+The results demonstrate that the proposed ansatz not only avoids misleading optimization outcomes but also reduces complexity while maintaining accuracy, highlighting its practical effectiveness for solving variational problems.}

 \keywords{Ritz method, variational problem, approximation, neural network}